SWI Partner Instructors

 US Undergraduate Partner Institutions by Type

-Training workshops have been funded by the Helmsley Charitable Trust and the American Society for Microbiology.
+Training workshops have been funded by the Helmsley Charitable Trust, the American Society for Microbiology, and the VWR Foundation.

 The SWI network expands a broad range of institution types, including research universities with very high research activity, liberal arts colleges, community colleges, international schools, and high schools.
-In addition to the US undergraduate partner institutions listed by Carnegie Classifications above, there are also 6 US high schools (5 all girl/1 coed; 4 private/2 public) and 73 international schools (43 undergraduate institutions/30 high schools).
+In addition to the US undergraduate partner institutions listed by Carnegie Classifications above, there are also 11 US high schools (7 all girl/4 coed; 7 private/4 public) and 111 international schools (68 postsecondary schools/43 high schools).

 Our partners are as diverse as their locations, bringing knowledge and expertise from fields ranging from genetics to general biology and pharmaceutics to agronomy.
 Among the most popular course-types that are implemented with the Small World Initiative are microbiology, biology for majors and non-majors, and cell and molecular biology.